 CBs are the gatekeepers of the ECS.
-They’re found on cell surfaces throughout the body.
-They wait for the neurochemical messages or neurotransmitters.
-They bind with specific neurotransmitters.
+They’re found on cell surfaces throughout the body; they wait for the neurochemical messages or neurotransmitters, and they bind with specific neurotransmitters.
 Depending on the cell type, they influence your body’s mood, sensation, immunity, and even consciousness.
-The 2 primary CBs are CB1 and CB2.
+The two primary CBs are CB1 and CB2.

 CB1 are among the most common receptors of the central nervous system, and they are necessary for a healthily functioning brain.
-Depending on where in the brain they are, they moderate mood, memory, and motor function, as well as pain perception.
+Depending on where in the brain they are, they moderate mood, memory, motor function, and pain perception.

 CB2 receptors are usually found on immune system cells.
 They help regulate our immune system response to pathogens and also inflammation.
 They help counteract such conditions as arthritis inflammation, asthma, digestive ailments, and autoimmune diseases.

-That led to the identification of at least 8 other receptors that bind with cannabinoids.
-At least 3 receptors, GPR18, GPR55, and GPR119, function in the immune system, central nervous system, and gastrointestinal systems.
+That led to the identification of at least eight other receptors that bind with cannabinoids.
+At least three receptors, GPR18, GPR55, and GPR119, function in the immune system, central nervous system, and gastrointestinal systems.
 Other newly identified receptors regulate cellular function and pain transmission.

 So far, we’ve talked about the messengers (eCBs) and the gatekeepers (CBs,) but what is the actual message?